Query Obfuscation Semantic Decomposition: Proof of Theorem 1

-In this section, we derive the relationship between anonymity and reconstructability.
-Because anonymity can be increased arbitrarily by increasing the distractor terms, in this analysis, we ignore distractor terms.
-This can be seen as a lower-bound for the anonymity that you can obtain, without using any distractor terms.
+In this section, we derive the relationship between obfuscity and reconstructability.
+Because obfuscity can be increased arbitrarily by increasing the distractor terms, in this analysis, we ignore distractor terms.
+This can be seen as a lower-bound for the obfuscity that can be obtained, without using any distractor terms.
 We first discuss the case where we have only one related term (i.e. $n = l = 1$) and then consider $l > 1$ reconstructability case.